tessercat/pbx-docs/server.md

 that returns
 a FreeSWITCH XML fragment.

-The `common` app
-detects the custom method
-and returns its result
-instead of the default HTML 404 response.
+The `common` app default 404 handler detects the custom 404 method and returns its result instead of the default HTML 404 response.

+Request handler class implementations return this 404 fragment when they raise Django `Http404`.

 # Verto peer-to-peer message relay